amekusa/cs-parser/README.md

 Each context is passed to the 1st parameter of the callback you passed.

 ### Basic example
-Now it's a good time to take a closer look at the 1st example: [employees.js](https://github.com/amekusa/cs-parser/blob/master/examples/employees.js).<br>
+Now it's a good time for you to take a closer look at the 1st example: [employees.js](https://github.com/amekusa/cs-parser/blob/master/examples/employees.js).<br>
 We also recommend to download the file (or clone this repo) and see it running with `node`, and do some experiments by yourself.

 ```sh
 node employees.js
 ```

-There are more advanced features that we cannot covered in this README.<br>
+There are more cool features like **nesting contexts**, which we cannot cover in this README because it would be too long.<br>
 If you are interested, see this example: [docblocks.js](https://github.com/amekusa/cs-parser/blob/master/examples/docblocks.js)<br>
 Also please check the [full documentations](https://amekusa.github.io/cs-parser/latest/).